 Through the global study of past and present civilizations, the study of history and geography presents students with the collective memory and knowledge of the world.
 By offering context and perspective, history teaches an appreciation of the past, an understanding of the present, a respect for other cultures and the ability to shape the future.
-Students will learn to read critically, to think logically, to write effectively and to develop skills for successful research.
+Students will learn to read critically, to think logically, to write effectively and to conduct research.